Pabau GO app

 • Osteopath-specific treatment notes: Treatment note templates are structured around how osteopaths assess, diagnose, and manage patient care.

-• Automated patient retention tools: Automated rebooking reminders, follow-up messages, and check-ins keep patients coming back when they should, rather than drifting away after the pain subsides.
+• Automated patient retention tools: Rebooking reminders, follow-up messages, and check-ins run on their own.
+Patients come back instead of drifting away once the pain subsides.

 • Red flag alerts: A built-in safety feature that flags clinical red flags during patient intake.